CMacedo01/Texas_Home_Sold_Prediction/README.md

-# Texas_Home_Sold_Prediction
-Given a county in Texas and a median price for a home, the model will return the estimated number of homes to be sold in that county at that price over the next year.
-The data being used is from Zillow and covers real estate trends in each Texas county from 2020-2024.
-To predict the total homes sold over the next year, I use various independent varables including the median sale price per square foot of homes sold during a given time period per county, the total active listings per county per time period, the total inventory in a county year over year, amongst some others.
-The Linear Regresssion model will take as input from the user a county name and a median price and return the total number of homes predicted to be sold in the next year.
+# Texas Homes Sold Prediction
+This project aims to estimate the number of houses sold in a one year period for a given Texas county.

+Dataset Information:
+The data set comes from public real estate data available from Zillow and was made available to me by officers of the Aggie Data Science Club (ADSC).
+The .csv file contained over 30 attributes that summarized various characterstics of Texas county real estate data under a certain region and time period, such as the total number of homes sold, the median sale price , and the total new listings.

+Attributes:
+region name: The name of the county period end: The final date that data was collected total homes sold: The total number of homes sold throuhgout the period median sale price: The final median sale price of homes sold median sale ppsf: The final median sale price per square foot of homes sold total active listings: The total homes available for sale inventory yoy: The amount of homes available to be sold in the given year compared to the previous year

+Accuracy Score using Linear Regression:
+0.9237474674513222